Enjoy Lechon & Local Music in Guavate

 You need to go on a Saturday or Sunday to get the most if this event.
 Get there early – arrive before noon.
 After that the road up and down becomes bumper to bumper.
 Of course, that is part of the experience!
 So many people enjoying life.
 So come and enjoy and leave your diets, and timetable, at home!

 If you absolutely can’t make it on a weekend, some of the lechoneras are open during the week.
 There just isn’t the party atmosphere or the live music.
 But the food is still delicious!
 Friday has more places open than other weekdays.
-El Mojitos and El Nuevo Rancho are open 7 days/week usually from early am until about 8:00pm.
+We usually go to El Rancho Original since we like the tables by the stream.
+It is open M-F 9am-4:30pm, Sat and Sunday 9am-6pm.
+Others like El Mojitos and El Nuevo Rancho are also open 7 days/week usually from around 9am until about 7:00pm.
+Los Pinos is also very good and is open daily 7a-7pm.

-If you can’t make it all the way to Guavate, lechon is generally available all around the island from Friday through Sunday.
-Just drive down the road and look for the pig on a spit, then pull in and enjoy.
+It also is generally available all around the island from Friday through Sunday.
+Just drive down the non-highway roads and look for the pig on a spit, then pull in and enjoy.
 It is usually sold by the pound.
+Check out RT 175 in Trujillo Alto.

 Driving directions from San Juan to Guavate: Hop on the Luis A. Ferre Expressway (PR-52) southbound for about 30 minutes.
 When you get near Cayey, take exit #32, which says Guavate, turn left and head up the mountain on PR-184.
 At km 27 or so, you will see places.
 If you keep going up, turn right when you get to the tee.
 Go as far up as you want and choose your lechonera!